 In 2007, the library became part of the Central Libraries System at the University of Toronto Libraries, one of the largest library systems in North America.
-The operations of the library are now managed by main campus rather than locally at the Faculty.
+The operations of the library are now managed by UofT Libraries Central System.
 The library is the only free-standing dental library in Canada and has the largest dental collection in Canada.

-In 2013, the Dentistry Library received the Dr. Sydney Wood Bradley Library Fund.
-This fund will be used to expand our collection and services in order to better serve all our users.
-Our first effort to put this fund to use is the Literature Search Service.
+In 2014, the Dentistry Library received the Dr. Sydney Wood Bradley Library Fund.
+These funds are used to expand our collection and services in order to better serve all our users.
+Our first effort to put this fund to use was the Literature Search Service.

 · 1899 to 1906 Dr. W.L.G Spaulding

 · 1906 to 1910 Dr. W.E.
 Cummer

 · 1913 to 1915 Dr. C.A.
 Kennedy